Best Kids Ski Gloves

 Nothing can put any child off of skiing faster than having the wrong gear, everything from not having the right helmet and boots for comfort and protection to the right gloves to keep their hands warm and in control.
 But what exactly makes a great ski glove for kids?

 The obvious answer is warmth.
 While cold-numbed fingers are uncomfortable enough for an adult, this can very quickly put your child off skiing.
 But this is just the start to determining the best glove for him or her.
 The style of glove, mittens or gloves as well as the degree of water resistance will both factor into the overall comfort of the gloves.
 Choosing mittens or gloves is something of a personal thing.
 The theory is that, because they keep all fingers together, mittens are warmer, and for younger children they are easier to put on.
 However, gloves offer the benefit off allowing increased dexterity that may help as children learn to ski.
 For most skiers who are using poles, which often starts around age 8-10, gloves are usually the answer.
+For those of you looking for our adult ski glove recommendations, we did a different piece on that here.

 What to Look for in Ski or Snowboard Gloves